openstack/rally/doc/source/plugins/implementation/hook_and_trigger_plugins.rst

             max: 0

 hook_example_script.sh generates dummy output in JSON format.
-Grafical information format is the same as for workloads and the same types of charts are supported for the hooks.
+Graphical information format is the same as for workloads and the same types of charts are supported for the hooks.